sksamuel/centurion/README.md

 #### Discarding Throttling Actor

 The DiscardingThrottlingActor is a rate limiting actor that will send messages with a minimum defined interval.
 Any messages recevied during this minimum interval will be discarded, with the exception of the most recent, which will be sent once the interval has expired.
-This pattern is useful for cases such as FX quotes where only the most recent is required.
+This pattern is useful for cases such as FX quotes where only the most recent is required and the receiver can be overloaded (hence the need for throttling).

 #### Buffering Throttling Actor

 The BufferingThrottlingActor is a rate limiting actor that will send messages with a minimum defined interval.
 Any messages recevied during this minimum interval will be buffered and replayed at the defined interval.
 This pattern is useful when an erratic incoming stream is required to be converted to a consistent stream.

 #### Dynamic Router

-#### Discarding Ackknowledging Actor
+#### Discarding Barrier

-The DiscardingAckknowledgingActor is a reliable actor that will send messages as soon as an acknowledgement is received.
-Any messages recevied during this minimum interval will be discarded with the exception of the most recent and replayed once an ack is received.
+The DiscardingBarrier accepts a collection of message types and waits until at least one message of each specified type has been received.
+While blocked any messages recived are discard.
+Once all message types have been received, then the barrier is unlocked and then it will forward all future messages to the target actor.

-#### Buffering Ackknowledging Actor
+#### Buffering Barrier

-The BufferingAckknowledgingActor is a reliable actor that will send messages as soon as an acknowledgement is received.
-Any messages recevied during this minimum interval will be buffered and replayed as acknowledgments arrive.
+The BufferingBarrier accepts a collection of message types and waits until at least one message of each specified type has been received.
+While blocked any messages received are blocked.
+Once all message types have been received, then the barrier is unlocked and then it will forward all buffered and future messages to the target actor.